static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           university: University of Milan
           year: '2019'
       topic: >-
-        Methodology - Design your research: Skills and methodologies in IR (with Valerio Vignoli and Matteo Casiraghi)
+        Design your research: Skills and methodologies in IR (with Valerio Vignoli and Matteo Casiraghi)
 guestLectures:
   teachingType: Guest Lectures
   teachings: